-(This event is organised by MEI’s Arabia Asia Research Cluster, as part of its quarterly public talks series.)
+(This event was organised by MEI’s Arabia Asia Research Cluster, as part of its quarterly public talks series.)

 About the Speaker(s)